cosmos/sdk-tutorials/authz-module/index.md

 ## 🎉 Congratulations 🎉

-By completing this tutorial, you have learned how to use the authz module.
+By completing this tutorial, you have learned how to use the authz module:

+- Configured and used the simulation application (simapp)
+- Created a government proposal
+- Created an authorization
+- Generated and executed an unsigned transaction
+- Revoked authorization

 To learn more about the authorization module and different types of authorizations, check out the [authz module documentation](https://docs.cosmos.network/v0.44/modules/authz/).